 Admission

-There is no admission fee to visit the lighthouse grounds.
-Visitors can freely explore the area, take photographs, and enjoy the scenic views.
+There is no admission fee to view the lighthouse from public areas.
+Visitors can freely walk the beach, take photographs, and enjoy the harbor views.

 Guided Tours

-While the lighthouse interior is not open for tours, several local organizations offer guided walking tours of the area, providing historical context and interesting anecdotes about Brant Point and Nantucket’s maritime past.
+While the lighthouse interior is not open for tours, several local organizations offer guided walking tours of Nantucket that include historical context about Brant Point and the island’s maritime past.

 Visitor Guidelines